 The Committee impose the following penalties:

-- To disqualify him from exhibiting at, taking part in, attending and/or having any connection with any event licensed by the Club.
+- To disqualify them from exhibiting at, taking part in, attending and/or having any connection with any event licensed by the Club.
 If any person disqualified under this sub-paragraph shall attend any canine event whilst disqualified the Board shall have the power to increase the period of disqualification [A11 j (4)]

-- To disqualify him from effecting registrations of any or all dogs and/or progeny of such dogs which are owned and/or registered by them (whether or not jointly owned and/or whether or not owned and/or registered in the name of a nominee) [A11 j (9)]
+- To disqualify them from effecting registrations of any or all dogs and/or progeny of such dogs which are owned and/or registered by them (whether or not jointly owned and/or whether or not owned and/or registered in the name of a nominee) [A11 j (9)]

 As with previous cases involving offences under the Animal Welfare Act 2006 it is worth expressly stating that any breeder must ensure that the needs of an animal must be met to the extent required by good practice under the Animal Welfare Act 2006 including;